stride3d/stride-docs/en/manual/stride-for-godot-developers/index.md

 Stride has a [SyncScript](xref:Stride.Engine.SyncScript) class that comes with methods such as:

-* [Start()](xref:Stride.Engine.StartupScript.Start) is called when the script is loaded.
+* [`SyncScript.Start()`](xref:Stride.Engine.StartupScript.Start) is called when it the script is loaded.
-* [Update()](xref:Stride.Engine.SyncScript.Update) is called every frame.
+* [`SyncScript.Update()`](xref:Stride.Engine.SyncScript.Update) is called every update.

-If you need asynchronous or startup-specific logic, you can use:
+If you want your script to be a startup or asynchronous, use the corresponding script types:

-* [StartupScript](xref:Stride.Engine.StartupScript): this script has a single [Start()](xref:Stride.Engine.StartupScript.Start) method.
+* [`StartupScript`](xref:Stride.Engine.StartupScript): this script has a single [`StartupScript.Start()`](xref:Stride.Engine.StartupScript.Start) method.
 It initializes the scene and its content at startup.
-* [AsyncScript](xref:Stride.Engine.AsyncScript): an asynchronous script with a single method [Execute()](xref:Stride.Engine.AsyncScript.Execute) and you can use `async`/`await` inside that method.
+* [`AsyncScript`](xref:Stride.Engine.AsyncScript): an asynchronous script with a single method [`AsyncScript.Execute()`](xref:Stride.Engine.AsyncScript.Execute) and you can use async/await inside that method.
 Asynchronous scripts aren't loaded one by one like synchronous scripts.
 Instead, they're all loaded in parallel.

 #### Godot